Valentina Plazas: 2022–23 season: Senior international debut

-2023–24 season
+2023–24 season: U.S. national bronze

 Beginning the season at the 2023 CS Nebelhorn Trophy, Plazas/Fernandez were seventh.
 On the Grand Prix, they were fourth at the 2023 Skate America.
 They finished fourth as well at the 2023 Grand Prix de France.
 “We worked on our jumps with Tomas Verner and hope to work with him again,” said Fernandez.
 “The technical is our weak spot.”
 At the 2023 CS Golden Spin of Zagreb, Plazas/Fernandez placed second, earning their second ISU Challenger Series medal.

 In advance of the 2024 U.S. Championships, Plazas/Fernandez were preemptively named to the American team for the 2024 Four Continents Championships, which were to be held in Shanghai the weekend after the national championships.
 At the national championships, they came fourth in both segments and won the bronze medal.
 Fernandez called it "surreal" and "a very humbling experience" to finally reach the national championship podium.
 They were ninth at the Four Continents Championships.

 Plazas/Fernandez concluded the season by making their World Championship debut at the 2024 edition in Montreal.
 They finished thirteenth.